bgalladian/First-Python-App/README.md

 by Bedig, Fiona, & Dan

 ## Why Python/Django?
 Python is a powerful, flexible, open source language that is easy to learn, easy to use, and has powerful libraries for data manipulation and analysis. ...
 According to the TIOBE index, Python is one of the most popular programming languages in the world, ranking higher than Perl, Ruby, and JavaScript by a wide margin.
+Some other strong features: conditional logic, abstract data types, dictionaries.

+Django is a high-level Python Web Framework that takes care of much of the hassle of Web development, allowing us to focus on writing our app.
+It is a lightweight server for development and testing, it includes many strong features such as CSRF (Cross-site request forgery) security feature.

 ## What problem does it solve?
 - It allows you to divide code modules into logical groups to make it flexible to change